Cippppy/Cippppy/README.md

 # Hi there, I'm Christian 👋
-I am an Honors Student at Rowan University Studying Electrical & Computer Engineering!
+I am an Honors Electrical & Computer Engineering student at Rowan University.

 ## 🔭 I’m currently working on ...
 <ol>